Kenn Benoit

 Advanced Clinical Intern

-Kenn is a queer, first-generation Caribbean American, Marriage & Family Therapy (MFT) intern with a passion for providing affirming, relational, and justice-oriented care.
-Rooted in systemic theory and cultural humility, their approach to therapy is deeply informed by lived experience and a commitment to challenging oppressive structures within mental health.
+Greetings- I am a trans-nonbinary, first-generation Caribbean American, who is neurodivergent.
+I am a Marriage & Family Therapist-in-Training (MFT) with a deep passion for providing affirming, relational, and justice-oriented care to trans individuals and couples.
+My approach to therapy is rooted in systemic theory and cultural humility, and it is strongly informed by my lived experiences and my commitment to challenging oppressive structures within the mental health field.

-As a Marriage & Family Therapy intern, Kenn works with individuals, couples, and families to explore how relational patterns, cultural contexts, and systemic forces shape emotional experiences and communication.
-They support clients in navigating identity development, intergenerational dynamics, and conflict resolution, with a focus on fostering connection, understanding, and healing across difference.
+In my work with individuals, couples, and families, I explore how patterns, cycles, cultural contexts, and broader systemic forces shape emotional experiences and communication.
+I support clients in navigating conflict resolution, identity development, self-discovery, and intergenerational dynamics.
+My goal is to foster connection, understanding, and healing across difference- while helping clients make meaning of their experiences within the systems they live in.

-Kenn brings experience working with LGBTQ+ communities, with particular focus on intersectionality, trans and nonbinary identities, race relations, neurodivergence, and trauma.
-As an anti-capitalist clinician, Kenn believes in decentering pathology and reframing emotional struggles within broader sociopolitical contexts.
-Their practice draws from postmodern, strengths-based, and non-pathologizing frameworks, aiming to co-create therapeutic spaces that honor identity, community, and resistance as essential parts of healing.
-They are influenced by queer theory, feminism, disability justice, and an awareness of how capitalism, white supremacy, and cisheteronormativity impact mental health and relationships.
+I have experience working with queer communities, with particular attention to intersectionality, trans and nonbinary identities, race, neurodivergence, and sexuality.
+As an anti-capitalist clinician, I believe in decentering pathology and reframing emotional struggles within broader contexts.
+My practice focuses on co-creating therapeutic spaces that honor identity, community, and resistance as meaningful parts of healing.
+My primary therapeutic orientation is Collaborative Language Systems, which I integrate with somatic work and parts work.
+My perspective is also shaped by queer theory, critical race theory, feminism, disability justice, and an awareness of how capitalism, white supremacy, and cisheteronormativity influence mental health and relationships.